liquinlab/elm-smile/docs/starting.md

 to configure your deployment process, remove some files you do not need, and create an initial deployment/commit.
 The `npm run upload_config` command only needs to be run once in your project the first time you create it.
-If you are collaborating with someone on an existing project, you only need to run `git secret reveal`.
+If you are collaborating with someone on an existing project, you only need to do this once.

 ::: info Error handling